anjakuchenbecker/anjakuchenbecker.github.io/_posts/2020-6-20-Project-Presentation-Smart-Home-Solution-Part-1.md

 - Optimized for different device sizes (Smartphone, Tablets) operating system neutral (iOS or Android)

 ## Backend
-- http-API based on Python which integrates the different hardware devices (apache, wsgi, flask)
+- http-API backend based on Python which integrates the different hardware devices (flask) and functionalty
-- no database overhead, in case of data must be stored simple json files are used
+- no database overhead, in case of data must be stored simple json files are used as repos
-- Backend services based on Python
-- Backend cron jobs based on Python
 - Integrated logging

 # Hardware

 ## Server
-- Raspberry Pi 3 Model B+ with 32GB SD Card
+- Raspberry Pi 4 Model B with 32GB SD Card (Object detection model for person detection, based on openCV runs directly on the raspi)
-- Remote server on which the object detection model and person detection backend service (based on Python) is deployed

 ## Integrated Devices
 - WLAN IP Cameras (different vendors e.g. D-Link)